spark1313/GIOCODEX/README.md

 # Summary:
-This is an assorted collection of scripts and CLI copy pastas all in one place for easy reference:
+This is a collection of scripts and CLI copy pastas all in one place for easy reference:

 # Scripts:
 ### [GIOLED](GIOLED.py)